carpentries-incubator/high-dimensional-stats-r/setup.md

 the speed of your computer, your internet connection, and any packages you have installed already.
 You'll need to install R 4.0 or later.

+On Linux and Mac systems, R package installation often requires additional system dependencies.
+To ensure that you can download packages using the code below, first run the terminal commands for your Linux distribution [here](https://docs.posit.co/connect/admin/r/dependencies/).
+For Mac systems, you can use the Ubuntu code.
+Note that you will need to use root access (sudo) to install the system dependencies.
+Windows users can skip this step.

-The following code will download the data and install the libraries used in the current version of this lesson:
+All learners should then run the following code to download the data and install the libraries used in this lesson:

 ```r
 install.packages("BiocManager")